Dr. Morley Gunderson

 in Youth Employment and is the 2015 winner of the Carolyn Tuohy Impact on Public Policy Award at the University of Toronto.

-- Evaluation of the Special Measures Initiatives Employment Equity Program (for Treasury Board Secretariat, 1998);
+- Evaluation of the Special Measures Initiatives Employment Equity Program (1998).

-Some of Dr. Gunderson's recent research dealing with employment and labour market issues includes: "Canadian Post-Secondary
+Some of Dr. Gunderson's research dealing with employment and labour market issues includes: "Canadian Post-Secondary

 Education Graduates Over the Last 20 Years: Analysis with the National Graduates Survey," Ottawa: Human Resources Development Canada;